JiaoXianjun/BTLE/README.md

  * PHY and upper layer are implemented in software (C language).
 Full Software Defined Radio Flexibility.
  * BLE standard 1Mbps GFSK PHY rate.
  * All ADV and DATA channel link layer packet formats in Core_V4.0 (Chapter 2&3, PartB, Volume 6) are supported.
- * Sniffer is capable to automatic parse and track channel hopping pattern, not limited to broadcasting channel or fixed channel.
+ * Sniffer is capable to parse and track channel hopping pattern automatically, not limited to broadcasting channel or fixed channel.

 Hardware
 --------